ZIDANSZ/Java/README.md

 - 👋 Hi, I’m Nothing
-- 👀 I’m interested in programiojg & Photography
+- 👀 I’m interested in programing & Photography
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on diffrent projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... my linkdin account already given

 <!---
 ZIDANSZ/ZIDANSZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.